Na příkopě

 Na příkopě (Graben, literally "On the moat"), informally also Na Příkopě, Na Příkopech or Příkopy, is a street in the center of Prague, Czech Republic, connecting Wenceslas Square with the Republic Square.

 It separates the Old Town from the New Town.
 It is a place of representative buildings including the headquarters of the Czech National Bank, old palaces and luxurious shops.

 Na příkopě is the most expensive street among the all states of the V4.
-In 2019, with the amount of rent 2,820 euros (72,478 CZK) per square meter per year, ranked on 18th place among the most expensive shopping streets in the world.
+In 2019, the amount of rent was 2,820 euros (72,478 CZK) per square meter per year, ranked 18th among the most expensive shopping streets in the world.